The Hi-Lo's: Individual group members

 In 1966, Gene Puerling and Don Shelton along with Bonnie Herman and Len Dressler, formed another vocal group, The Singers Unlimited.
-The group provided a wide range for Puerling's arrangements, the four singers multi-tracked as many as 16 voices.
+The group provided a wide range for Puerling's arrangements and multi-tracked as many as 16 voices.
 For that reason The Singers Unlimited were almost exclusively a recording group.

-Bob Strasen died February 28, 1994 and Bob Morse on April 27, 2001.
-Afterward, Puerling, Shelton, and Clark Burroughs still appeared as the Hi-Los's however only occasionally in various cities in southern California.
+Bob Strasen died February 28, 1994, and Bob Morse on April 27, 2001.
+Afterward, Puerling, Shelton, and Burroughs still appeared occasionally as the Hi-Los's in various cities in southern California.
 Shelton is an accomplished reed player and has played in Clare Fischer's bands.
 Burroughs is semi-retired and can sometimes be heard on film soundtracks.
 On March 25, 2008, Puerling died just before his 79th birthday.

 Legacy

 The Hi-Lo's and especially their innovative use of vocal harmony, were an influence on the groups and musicians Take 6, The King's Singers, The Manhattan Transfer, Chanticleer, The Free Design, Herbie Hancock, The Association, First Call, and Brian Wilson.